Randy-Blancett/BashDoc-Maven-Plugin/CODE_OF_CONDUCT.md

 * Comments that do not pertain to the project or are not constructive to moving the project forward.
-* Complaining about how you feel about other peoples input (facts don't care about your feelings)
+* Complaining about how you feel about other peoples input.

 ## Enforcement Responsibilities